lbbri/Watch-Next/README.md

 Challenges Faced

-- Establishing data models that are structured to hold the correct information in order to create solid suggestions.
+- Creating data models that are structured to hold the correct information in order to create solid suggestions.
--
+- Coming up with a suggestions algorithm that incorporates both user input and API endpoints to come up with a suggestions list that appeals to the user.

 ## License